 Learn More About Cleft Lip and Palate Repair in Kansas City

-If you or a young family member suffers from cleft lip or cleft palate, contact the plastic surgery team at the University of Kansas.
+If you or a young family member suffers from cleft lip or cleft palate, contact the plastic surgery team.
 The doctors would be happy to discuss repair options with you.